 We are custodians of \$3.6 billion (\$3.2 billion net) worth of community assets.
 This includes land, buildings, infrastructure assets such as roads, footpaths, piers and jetties, underground drainage pipes and pits.
 Soft assets such as trees and vegetation, art, library books, information technology equipment and other assets that have been acquired over many years are included in Councils asset registers, however only Infrastructure assets have been included in our current asset plans and modelling.
-At present, soft assets are accounted for and included in financial budgets only, soft assets will be a future enchancement in our asset models.
+At present, soft assets are accounted for and included in financial budgets only, soft assets will be a future enhancement in our asset models.

 A significant portion of the Council Budget each year is spent on looking after, operating, improving, and growing assets.
-As we are a growing City which has to consider rates capping, climate change and an urban coastal environment, we must manage our assets well..
+As we are a growing City which has to consider rates capping, climate change and an urban coastal environment, we must manage our assets well.

-Our vision for asset management is: "as trusted stewards of Council's assets on behalf of our community, we will ensure our assets enable the delivery of agreed services that our community values and are sustainable for current and future generations."
+Our vision for asset management is:

+"As trusted stewards of Council's assets on behalf of the community, we will ensure that the right assets are in the right place at the right time to support delivery of community services for current and future generations".